mbrezu/Shovel/ShovelVmSpec.md

 Arguments: `argument-count`;

 Stack effect:
-( [ ... `arguments` ... ] `callable` --  `return-address` [ ... `arguments` ... ]);
+( [ ... `arguments` ... ] `callable` --  [ ... `arguments` ... ] `return-address`);

-Description: save a return address on the stack 'under' the arguments;
-the return address is the pair (current environment, program counter pointing to the instruction after the call); THEN do what CALLJ does.
+Description: save a return address on the stack; the return address is the pair (current environment, program counter pointing to the instruction after the call); THEN do what CALLJ does.

 ### `ARGS`

 Arguments: `argument-count`;

-Stack effect: ( [ ... `arguments` ... ] -- );
+Stack effect: ( [ ... `arguments` ... ] `return-address` -- `return-address`);

+or ( [ ... `arguments` ... ] -- ) if the top of the stack is not a
+'return address'.

+Description:

+Case 1: if the top of the stack is a 'return-address', it is popped and saved, the instruction is handled as described in Case 2 below, then the return address is pushed back on the stack.

-Description: the instruction pops `argument-count` values from the stack, and stores them in the topmost frame of the current environment in the first slots (e.g. for `argument-count = 2` the top of the stack will be stored at position 1 in the frame and the next-top-of-stack at position 0).
+Case 2: the instruction pops `argument-count` values from the stack, and stores them in the topmost frame of the current environment in the first slots (e.g. for `argument-count = 2` the top of the stack will be stored at position 1 in the frame and the next-top-of-stack at position 0).

 ### `FN`